Icemaker: Tube ice generator

 A tube ice generator is an ice generator in which the water is frozen in tubes that are extended vertically within a surrounding casing—the freezing chamber.
 At the bottom of the freezing chamber, there is a distributor plate having apertures surrounding the tubes and attached to the separate chamber into which a warm gas is passed to heat the tubes and cause the ice rods to slide down.

 Tube ice can be used in cooling processes, such as temperature controlling, fresh fish freezing, and beverage bottle freezing.
 It can be consumed alone or with food or beverages.

+Directional Freezing

+directional freezing is a method employed in some specialized industrial ice makers to produce clear ice typically for use in high-end bars and restaurants, ice sculptures, and occasionally science experiments requiring ice of a higher density.
+Ice makers designed to produce large blocks of ice usually consist of a large tub, with the cooling unit placed underneath, and a pump circulating water at the top, so as to prevent freezing on the surface of the water and to assist in the removal of dissolved gases from the water, which would otherwise make the resulting ice cloudy.

+Much smaller countertop appliances, which employ similar methods, also exist to produce clear ice cubes, spherical, and other shapes, for home use.

 Global applications and impact

 As of 2019 there were approximately 2 billion household refrigerators and over 40 million square meters of cold-storage facilities operating worldwide.
 In the US in 2018 almost 12 million refrigerators were sold.
 This data supports the assertion that refrigeration has global applications with positive impact upon the economy, technology, social dynamics, health, and the environment.